 Honda Odyssey Interior

-- "Odyssey's interior is artfully designed and nicely appointed, with many soft-touch surfaces.
-The EX-L, Touring, and Elite have leather upholstery, which looks and feels nicer than the cloth in the LX and EX." -- Consumer Guide
+- "Odyssey's interior is artfully designed and nicely appointed, with many soft-touch surfaces." -- Consumer Guide (2013)

 - "All the seats are comfortable when compared with the competition.
 The driver's seat sits upright a bit, like in most minivans.
 The second-row seats are nice and wide, so adults will be comfortable on road trips, and the third row has plenty of room for angst-ridden teens who want to be as far from the parental units as possible." -- Cars.com (2011)

 Standard features in the base 2015 Honda Odyssey LX include a rearview camera, Bluetooth, hands-free text messaging, a USB port, a seven-speaker audio system, an 8-inch color infotainment display and Pandora compatability.
 The EX trim adds power sliding doors, tri-zone automatic climate control, a passenger-side blind spot camera, push-button start and a touch-screen audio system.
 EX-L models include a power moonroof, a built-in cooler, a power liftgate, forward collision warning, lane departure warning and satellite radio.
 The Honda Odyssey Touring comes with front and rear parking sensors, while the top-of-the-line Touring Elite has the HondaVAC built-in vacuum, blind spot monitoring, an HDMI input, a 12-speaker surround-sound audio system and HD Radio.
 Navigation and a split-screen rear-seat entertainment system are available on the EX-L, Touring and Touring Elite models.